michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 ### Multi-Leader Replication

-Natural downside to leader-based replication is all writes must go thruough the one leader (or one leader per partition).
-Natural extension is to have multiple nodes accept writes, each node forwards data changes to all other nodes.
-Each leader acts as a follower to other leaders.
-This is called *multi-leader* configuration (aka *master-master* or *active/active* replication).
+* Downside to leader-based replication is all writes must go thruough the one leader (or one leader per partition).
+* If we have multiple nodes accept writes, with each node forwarding data changes to all other nodes, each node acts as a leader and a follower to other nodes.
+* This is called *multi-leader* configuration (aka *master-master* or *active/active* replication).

 #### Use Cases for Multi-Leader Replication

-It rarely makes sense to use a multi-leader setup within a single datacenter.
+It rarely makes sense to use a multi-leader setup within a single datacenter: the added complexity does not outweigh benefits.

 **Multi-datacenter operation**

 Have one leader in *each* datacenter, instead of one overall.
+Each leader replicates its changes to the leaders in other datacenters.

-* *Performance*: can improve because writes don't all have to go to one dc.
-Every write is processed locally in dc and replicated asychronously to other dcs, thus inter-datacenter network delay is hidden from users.
+* *Performance*: writes don't all have to go to one datacenter.
+Every write is processed locally and replicated asychronously to other datacenters, thus inter-datacenter network delay is hidden from users.
-* *Tolerance of datacenter outages*: each dc can operate independently of others even with a failed dc.
+* *Tolerance of datacenter outages*: each datacenter can operate independently of others even with a failed datacenter.
 Replication catches up when it comes back online.
-* *Tolerance of network problems*: inter-dc traffic goes over public internet.
+* *Tolerance of network problems*: inter-datacenter traffic usually goes over the public internet.
 Multi-leader can handle network problems.

-Problem with multi-leader is handling conflicting writes to two different dcs.
-There are also many subtle config pitfalls.
+Problem with multi-leader is handling conflicting writes to two different datacenters.
+There are also many subtle configuration pitfalls and interactions with other db features.

 **Clients with offline operation**

 E.g. a calendar app across multiple devices.
 Each device has a local db acting as a leader that can accept writes.
-Sync (replication) happens asynch when network is available.
+Sync (replication) happens async when network is available.

 **Collaborative editing**

 *Real-time collaborative editing*, e.g. Google Docs.
-Changes are instantly applied to user's local replica and asynch replicated to server and other users.
-By making unit of change small (e.g. single keystroke) you can avoid locking but bring challenges of conflict resolution.
+Changes are instantly applied to user's local replica and async replicated to server and other users.
+By making unit of change small (e.g. single keystroke) you can avoid locking but bring the challenges of conflict resolution.

 #### Handling Write Conflicts

-Write conflicts can be caused by two leaders concurrently updating the same record.
+* Write conflicts can be caused by two leaders concurrently updating the same record.
+* Each write is applied to local leader and conflict is only detected async when replicated.

-**Synch vs. asynch conflict detection**
+**Sync vs. async conflict detection**

-If you want synch conflict detection, just use single-leader replication.
+If you want synchronous conflict detection, just use single-leader replication.

 **Conflict avoidance**

 Application makes sure all writes for a certain record goes through the same leader.
 From the user's perspective, the system is single-leader.
-Breaks down if we need to change designated leader for a record, e.g. because of dc failure.
+Breaks down if we need to change designated leader for a record, e.g. because of datacenter failure.

 **Converging toward a consistent state**

-Each replica must arrive at the same final value when all changes have been replicated: conflicts must be resplved in a *convergent* way.
+Each replica must arrive at the same final value when all changes have been replicated: conflicts must be resolved in a *convergent* way.
 Ways to do it:

-* Give each write a unique ID (e.g. timestamp, UUID, hash of key/value), pick write with highest ID as *winnder*.
-If a timestamp is used, this is called *last write wins* (LWW) - dangerously prone to data loss.
+* Give each write a unique ID (e.g. timestamp, UUID, hash of key/value), pick write with highest ID as the *winner*.
+If a timestamp is used, this is called *last write wins* (LWW), which is dangerously prone to data loss.
-* Give each replica a unique ID and highest-ID replica wins.
+* Give each replica a unique ID and the highest-ID replica wins.
 This also implies data loss.
 * Somehow merge the values together.
-* Record the conflict and have application code deal with it at some point later, e.g. by prompting user.
+* Record the conflict and have application code deal with it at some point later, e.g. by prompting the user.

 **Custom conflict resolution logic**